robrotheram/gogallery/README.md

 Edit the config and change the name basepath and base folder that is used for scanning images

+#### Admin
+The application contains a basic admin section accessed by '/admin' using the username/password combo The password use the bcrypt algorithum and therefore before using it you needed to created the hash and store in the config.
+To generate the password do  './gogallery generate password'

+#### Configuration
 Config can be also edited via environmental variables

 ```
 GLLRY_SERVER_PORT